CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/Network/create-internet-accessible-network.md

 }}}

 ### Description
 In this KB article, we walk through how to create a new software-defined network in CenturyLink Private Cloud on VMware Cloud Foundation (CPC on vCF).
-In this particular use case, we would like to allow this network to have Outbound Internet.
+In this particular use case, we would like to allow this network to have Outbound Internet., and will do the following:

+1. Create the Network
+2. Create a Firewall Rule to allow Outbound Internet Access for the Network
+3. Create a Source NAT Rule to allow Outbound Internet Access for the Network

 ### Steps